The power of a background in portrait photography

 If you pair a full-color LED light kit (or a gelled light) with a solid color background, you can also make that color appear even more bright and eye-catching.
 Caroline Gife, aka Photographies de Caroline, used this technique when making this portrait against a seamless paper backdrop.
 “I placed an orange studio background behind the model,” she remembers.
 “I placed an orange LED light between the model and the studio backdrop (towards the studio backdrop) to accentuate the color.”

 Caroline then lit the model with green LED light to create contrast.
-Consider pairing and warm tones for that pumped-up, contrasty effect.
+Consider pairing cool and warm tones for that pumped-up, contrasty effect.

 Painted backdrops